Can a UTI Cause Abdominal Pain?

 Key Takeaways

-While a UTI is not the only thing that can cause abdominal cramps, and abdominal cramps certainly do not mean you have a UTI, it is one of the most common symptoms.
+While a UTI is not the only thing that can cause abdominal cramps, abdominal cramps certainly do not mean you have a UTI, it is one of the most common symptoms.
 It is important to visit your doctor and start treatment as soon as possible if you believe you have a UTI.
 Likewise, seek medical attention if you have any unexplained pain in the abdomen.

 Sources:

 • Urinary Tract Infection.
 Centers For Disease Control and Prevention (CDC).
-Available from: https://www.cdc.gov/antibiotic-use/uti.html
+Available from: https://www.cdc.gov/antibiotic-use/uti.html.

 • B Foxman and R R Frerichs, 1985: Epidemiology of urinary tract infection: I. Diaphragm use and sexual intercourse.
-American Journal of Public Health 75, 1308_1313, https://doi.org/10.2105/AJPH.75.11.1308
+American Journal of Public Health 75, 1308_1313, https://doi.org/10.2105/AJPH.75.11.1308.

 • Nicolosi D, Tempera G, Genovese C, Furneri PM.
 Anti-Adhesion Activity of A2-type Proanthocyanidins (a Cranberry Major Component) on Uropathogenic E. coli and P. mirabilis Strains.
 Antibiotics (Basel).
 2014;3(2):143-154.
-Published 2014 Apr 3. https://doi.org/10.3390/antibiotics3020143
+Published 2014 Apr 3. https://doi.org/10.3390/antibiotics3020143.

 • Bradley CS, Erickson BA, Messersmith EE, Pelletier-Cameron A, Lai HH, Kreder KJ, Yang CC, Merion RM, Bavendam TG, Kirkali Z; Symptoms of Lower Urinary Tract Dysfunction Research Network (LURN).
 Evidence of the Impact of Diet, Fluid Intake, Caffeine, Alcohol and Tobacco on Lower Urinary Tract Symptoms: A Systematic Review.
 J Urol.
 2017 Nov;198(5):1010-1020. https://doi.org/10.1016/j.juro.2017.04.097.
 Epub 2017 May 4.
 PMID: 28479236; PMCID: PMC5654651.